 Firstly, check whether your bike frame has enough clearance for the tire width you intend to use.
 All bike frames have enough clearance for 23mm tires.

 Post-2016 models can usually take up to 25mm tires and endurance road bikes can generally take up to 28mm.

 Secondly, check the rim width.

-Newer rims (post 2016) can take 25mm and above tires without having the lightbulb effect, which could lead to pinch flats and also hamper the bike handling.
+Newer rims (post-2016) can take 25mm and above tires without having the lightbulb effect, leading to pinching flats and hampering the bike handling.